isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-10-15-post-s-r-nathan-50-stories-from-my-life.md

 That night, two of the crew escaped by jumping overboard.
 This gave us much valuable information on the armed status of the hijackers and the number of local hostages still on board.

 ![Alt text for image on Isomer site](/images/Vol-12-issue-3/s-r-nathan/03_sr_nathan.jpg)
-<div style="background-color: white;"><i>The hijacked ferry Laju was closely monitored.</i></div>
+<div style="background-color: white;"><center><i>The hijacked ferry Laju was closely monitored.</i></center></div>

 Lengthy negotiations followed, involving the hijackers, the Singapore authorities, other Arab missions and the Japanese embassy.
 We were unwilling to fly the hijackers out on a Singaporean plane because that would only have encouraged other terrorists to see Singapore as an easy terrorist target.
 Proposals to fly them out on a Japanese plane came to nothing.
 Tense discussions lasted several days, with no solution in sight.

 The sixth day brought a new development.
 Supporters of the terrorists had stormed the Japanese embassy in Kuwait, taking the ambassador and 15 staff hostage.
-They threatened to execute their hostages, starting with the Second Secretary (one of the diplomatic staff), if the Japanese government did not send a plane to Singapore to pick up the Laju hijackers.
+They threatened to execute their hostages, starting with the Second Secretary (one of the diplomatic staff), if the Japanese government did not send a plane to Singapore to pick up the *Laju* hijackers.

 The Japanese government finally offered to send a JAL plane.
-Although we did not tell the Laju hijackers about the embassy seizure in Kuwait, they finally agreed to be flown out to Kuwait.
+Although we did not tell the *Laju* hijackers about the embassy seizure in Kuwait, they finally agreed to be flown out to Kuwait.
 We insisted they give up their weapons.
 At last they agreed to give up their arms and explosives at the airport, before boarding the plane.
 They were to be accompanied by unarmed teams of Singaporean and Japanese officials.

 Dr Goh Keng Swee, Defence Minister at the time, instructed me to lead the team of Singapore officials.
 Our mission was to hand over the Singapore hijackers to the Kuwait authorities to help resolve the situation at the Japanese embassy in Kuwait.
 As I said goodbye to my family, I did not mention the risks that lay ahead.
 We were afraid that the terrorist organisation might not let us leave Kuwait, using us as bargaining chips for the release of people in captivity in Israel or somewhere else.